lukibahr/stars/README.md

 - [Unleash/unleash](https://github.com/Unleash/unleash) - Open-source feature management platform
 - [pixijs/pixijs](https://github.com/pixijs/pixijs) - The HTML5 Creation Engine: Create beautiful digital content with the fastest, most flexible 2D WebGL renderer.
 - [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is the industry standard workshop for building, documenting, and testing UI components in isolation
-- [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
-An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open source Application Performance Monitoring (APM) & Observability tool
+- [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source, OpenTelemetry-native observability platform for your team and their AI agents.
+Get logs, metrics, and traces in one tool with features like APM, distributed tracing, log management, infra monitoring, etc. Combined with SigNoz MCP and a native AI teammate (in SigNoz Cloud) it helps you build more resilient apps.
 - [slidevjs/slidev](https://github.com/slidevjs/slidev) - Presentation Slides for Developers
 - [strapi/strapi](https://github.com/strapi/strapi) - 🚀 Strapi is the leading open-source headless CMS.
 It’s 100% JavaScript/TypeScript, fully customizable, and developer-first.
 - [Tittoh/nextjs-tailwind-ts](https://github.com/Tittoh/nextjs-tailwind-ts) - A ready-to-use/ plug-n-play starter template for building fast and modern web applications with Next.js + Tailwind CSS + Typescript.
 Includes basic configurations and optimizations for optimal performance and developmer experience.